Acuant

 Acuant was an American identity verification, document authentication and fraud prevention technology services provider headquartered in Los Angeles.
 It had engineering and development centers in New Hampshire and Israel.
-The company was acquired by British GB Group (GBG) in 2021 and services were integrated into GBGs offerings.
+The company was acquired by British GB Group plc (GBG) in 2021 and services were integrated into GBGs offerings.

 Products included ID capture and auto-fill software, ID authentication, biometric facial recognition, facial image matching, and CHIP/RFID reading.
 The company's customers include start-ups, Fortune 500 and FTSE 350 organizations.

 Acuant's applications addressed regulations such as AML, KYC, and PII, and were use by organizations in such industries as hospitality, healthcare, automotive, security, and financial services.

 History

-Acuant was founded in 1999 in Los Angeles, California, by Danny and Iuval Hatzav, as Card Scanning Solutions, which was incorporated in 2003 and later rebranded in 2014 as Acuant.
-Yossi Zekri was named CEO & President in 2008.
+Acuant was founded by Danny and Iuval Hatzav, as Card Scanning Solutions, in Los Angeles, California, in 1999.

 In May 2016, Acuant acquired Assure-Tec Technologies, a provider of identity document authentication and data capture solutions.

-In 2017, Acuant acquired Ozone® from Mount Airy Group.
+In 2017, Acuant acquired Ozone from Mount Airy Group.

 In 2018, Audax Private Equity completed an investment in Acuant to support the continued growth initiatives of the company.
 Audax acquired a controlling interest in Acuant from Insight Venture Partners, Lightview Capital and Egis Capital Partners.

 In 2020, Acuant announced the acquisition of the former strategic partner IdentityMind, creator of Trusted Digital Identities.

-On November 18, 2021, UK-based GB Group announced it was acquiring Acuant for $736 million (£547 million).
+On November 18, 2021, UK-based GB Group plc announced it was acquiring Acuant for $736 million (£547 million).